PowerDNS/pdns/CODING_GUIDELINES.md

 In C++11, move operators make it possible to cheaply get the contents of a container into a different variable if needed.

 The need to pass a subset of a container without copying it often leads to passing a pointer to an array of chars along with a size.
 Introduced in C++14, `views` provide a nice way to borrow the content of a container to pass it to a function, without any copying or dynamic memory allocation.

-The basic `string_view` class provides that feature for a container of chars, but the same feature exists for other types, like `uint8_t`.
+The basic `string_view` class provides that feature for a container of chars.

 # Threads and Concurrency